What are the benefits of heart-healthy eating?

 Read the labels

 By adopting the habit of reading food labels, you can choose foods more wisely.
 Watch for foods that have saturated fat or trans fat — factors that can raise your cholesterol.
 Eating foods that are high in sodium (salt) can increase blood pressure.
 Generally, the higher your salt intake, the higher your blood pressure.
-Learn more about how to read nutrition labels.

 Look for the Heart-Check mark

 With so many marketing messages being thrown at you in the grocery store, it can be difficult to know what is truly healthy.
 To make it easier, the American Heart Association (AHA) developed the Heart-Check mark.
 When you see this symbol on food packaging, it means that the product meets AHA criteria for saturated fat, trans fat, and sodium for a single serving of the food product for healthy people over age 2.
 Learn more about the Heart-Check Certification Program

 As its name implies, the DASH (Dietary Approaches to Stop Hypertension) eating plan is designed to help you manage blood pressure.
 Emphasizing healthy food sources, it also limits:

 - Red meat